BaderLab/Tempora/README.md

 This function also performs principal component analysis (PCA) on the clusters pathway enrichment profiles to remove redundancy due to overrepresentation of certain pathways in the database.
-The PCA result is stored in the *cluster.pathways.dr* It outputs a scree plot to help users identify the number of principal components (PCs) to be used in downstream trajectory construction.
+The PCA result is stored in the *cluster.pathways.dr* slot.
+Tempora also outputs a scree plot to help users identify the number of principal components (PCs) to be used in downstream trajectory construction.

 ``` r
 #Estimate pathway enrichment profiles of clusters